leo-kre/2D-Movement/README.md

 # What did I learn during this project
 - what makes 2d movement feel good
-- how to implement techniques like coyote Time
+- how to implement techniques for better feeling movement such as coyote Time